Many-body symmetry-protected zero boundary modes of synthetic photo-magnonic crystals: Photo-magnonic crystals

 In this section we provide a concise technical introduction to cavity magnonics systems.
 A classical formalism can be employed to model these systems, based on coupling Maxwell's equations with the Landau-Lifschitz-Gilbert equation \cite{2021Macedo}, or lumped element models \cite{2021Rameshti}.
 Here, we will detail the quantum Hamiltonian approach, because it is the formalism used for the topological theory developed in \cref{sec:topological-classification}.
 We first discuss separately the confined light degrees of freedom and their magnonic counterpart, provided by the ferromagnetic insertion.
 Next, we investigate the interaction between the two systems.
 Finally, we describe briefly the complete experimental setup.

 \paragraph{Cavity modes.} Let us confine the electromagnetic field to a cavity of volume $V_{ph}$, also called a resonator, whose dimensions are chosen to position the low excitation energy electromagnetic modes in the microwave frequency range (for us, a few GHz).
-Each cavity mode $j$ is associated to a bosonic annihilation operator $a_{j}$~\footnote{To the contrary of ref.~\cite{Gardin2023} and ref.~\cite{2023Gardin}, the nomenclature $a_{j}$ rather than the $c_{j}$ one is used due to convention and clarity purposes.} that removes photons of frequency $\omega_{a,j}/2\pi$ from the cavity.
+Each cavity mode $j$ is associated to a bosonic annihilation operator $a_{j}$~\footnote{Contrary to refs.~\cite{Gardin2023,2023Gardin}, we use $a_{j}$ to denote the cavity modes instead of $c_{j}$.} that removes photons of frequency $\omega_{a,j}/2\pi$ from the cavity.
 The quantised magnetic field, in the Schrödinger picture, is given by the formula~\cite{2019Flower}

 where $\vb{u}_j $ captures the spatial dependence of the cavity modes.
 The frequency, $\omega_{a,j}/2\pi$, and the spatial dependence, $ \vb{u}_{j} $, of each cavity mode $j$ is determined by the geometry of the cavity.
 They can be calculated numerically using a finite-element modelling software such as \comsol, see for instance Ref.~\cite{2020Bourhill}.